-Does the Law Require a Refund of Prepaid Marina Dockage Fees Due to Closure Because of Coronavirus?
+Is a Boater Entitled to a Refund of Prepaid Marina Fees Due to Government Mandated Closure of Marinas?

 A Helpful Guide On How to Evalute Legal Positions Regarding Prepaid Slip Fees Involving Seasonal Marina Docking Contracts